 Ras Al Jinz Turtle Reserve

 Also known as Sharqiya Sands, is a vast mass of undulating red and white sand dunes rising up to 200 metres, stretching as far as the eye can see in ever changing patterns – a real photographer’s delight.
-The dunes are one of the largest areas of pure sand desert in the world and host to a variety of flora and fauna – camels moving through the sands are a common sight.

 Known as Oman’s cultural capital the Nizwa Fort is a must see with it’s massive Circular Cannon Tower.
 Walk through the traditional Nizwa Souq where you will find exquisite silver jewellery, intricately handmade Khanjars (daggers), copper, weaving and other handicrafts.